Kcaden20/the-photo/README.md

 ## Overview
 _The Photo_ responds to a question posed to the artist: "What is a photo you don't have but wish you did?
-Would you recreate it?
+Would you recreate it?"
 [View the website live here](https://kevincadena.com/the-photo/).

 Website made using only HTML/CSS